Glossary Book Terms.

 Portrait — The landscape orientation means it is vertical.
 The width or a book, image or style is greater than the width.
 The opposite is landscape, or horizontal.

-Prepress — Procedures performed by the printer, color separator or service bureau prior to make art of files ready to print.
+Prepress — Procedures performed by the printer, color separator, or service bureau prior printing.

 Press Check — Press sheets that are examined before allowing production to begin.